ragingwind/next-workbox/README.md

 }
 ```

 An alternative method to do this would be to use the plugin directly by setting it up to register the service worker code into the main chunk of your application.
-This can easily be done by adding a `registerSW` property to your `next.config.js`. `registerSW` takes either a `boolean` or a string with a path to the script:
+This can easily be done by adding a `registerSW` property to your `next.config.js`. `registerSW` takes either an options or a string with a path to the script:

 ```js
 // next.config.js